Honor Code and Rules of the School of Law

 Date Approved and/or Revised

-Texas Tech University School of Law's Honor Code emphasizes the importance of academic integrity.
-Academic integrity refers to honest and ethical behavior within an academic community.
+Texas Tech University School of Law's Honor Code emphasizes the importance of academic and professional integrity.
+Academic and professional integrity refers to honest and ethical behavior within an academic and a professional community.
 The Honor Code promotes an atmosphere in which students can work and interact with mutual respect, trust, and individual responsibility.

 Faculty, staff, and students have a responsibility to uphold the principles of academic integrity, and to create an environment that encourages honesty and an open discussion of integrity.
 Students in the School of Law are expected to exhibit the same qualities of honesty, responsibility, and respect for the rights of others that are demanded of members of the legal profession.